farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 #### 4. Player Evens the Odds

-As the player, you decides if you want to even the odds by adding bonus dice to your pool.
+As the player, you decide if you want to even the odds by adding bonus dice to your pool.

 You can normally get two bonus dice for your action roll.

 For one bonus die, you can get assistance from a teammate.
-They consume `1 momentum`, say how they help you, and give you `+1d6`.
+They consume `1 momentum`, say how they help you, and give you an extra `1d6`.

 For another bonus die, you can either:

-- `Push yourself`: Consume `2 momentum` to get `+1d6` or an improved `effect` rating.
+- `Push yourself`: Consume `2 momentum` per push to add another `1d6` to your pool or get improved `effect` on your action.
-- `Add tension` to the scene, to get `+1d6`.
+- `Add tension` to the scene, to get an extra `1d6`.

 #### 5. Roll the Dice